alialib/alia/docs/reactive-hello.md

 reinvoked to decide what the new UI looks like.
 Every time, it decides to show a message asking for your name and the input box that allows you answer, and sometimes it decides to show a greeting as well.

+alia provides the mechanics to facilitate this style of development...